SECTIONS / CLASSES

 Section G —POETRY

-All work to be original and to be printed on A4 paper with the exception
+All work to be original and printed on A4 paper except

 CHILDREN’S SECTION— (AGED 6 - 16)